25 years of VSLAs: Putting power in women’s hands

 Roukaya (above), 18, of Kagadama village near Maradi City, is the daughter of one of the original VSLA members.
 As of June 2016, she had just finished eighth grade and will continue on to high school.
 Her favourite subject is science, and she says education opens doors that she would not have otherwise.
 Her dream is to become a doctor.

-Somalia: How women help each other to support girls’ educationOur Girls Education Project in Somalia helps mothers earn an income and girls to go to school.......Tanugt is one of a group of 20 women who have come together to take control of their lives.
+A better future for Balki – thanks to youLast year, we asked you to help give children like Balki a life to live.
+Here’s how you have transformed...Our Girls Education Project in Somalia helps mothers earn an income and girls to go to school.......Tanugt is one of a group of 20 women who have come together to take control of their lives.